Construction and Program Orientation

 Construction Jobsite Management

-In-depth examination of the responsibilities and challenges of a construction job site superintendent.
-Major topics include job site planning, scheduling, and coordination; safety responsibilities; jobsite specific estimating, and project documentation requirements.
-Emphasis on developing the critical thinking and communications skills necessary for successful construction jobsite supervision.
-(Formerly BCM 406) 3 Credits (3 Lecture) Prerequisite(s): BCM304 and BCM305 and HRM300 and MGT231 or BCM304 and BCM305 and HRM300 and MGT301.
-Spring Only.
+An in-depth examination of the responsibilities and challenges of a construction job site superintendent.
+Major topics to be covered include job site planning, scheduling, and coordination; safety responsibilities; jobsite specific estimating, and project documentation requirements.
+Emphasis will be on developing the critical thinking and communications skills necessary for successful construction jobsite supervision.
+3 Credits (3 Lecture) Prerequisite(s): BCM304 and BCM305 and MGT301.

 Advanced Topics in Construction Technology

 Broad investigation of the impact of technology on the construction industry.
 Study includes investigation of construction technologies, general business technology aspects, and their influence on various aspects of society and the construction industry.
-(Formerly BCM 409) 3 Credits (3 Lecture) Prerequisite(s): BCM304.
+3 Credits (3 Lecture) Prerequisite(s): BCM304.
 (Science, Technology and Society) Spring Only.

 Construction Project Management